 PBY Catalina 11024 began her life in 1943 fresh off the assembly line in Cartierville Quebec.
 Built for the Royal Canadian Air Force she was taken on strength in December, 1943 by Western Air Command arriving at #3 Operational Training Unit RCAF Station Pat Bay on Vancouver Island February, 1944.

 Over the next 61 years she was to undergo many modifications preparing for her multi-role Military and Civilian career.
 Crisscrossing the skies of Canada, from Patricia Bay on Vancouver Island to Trenton, Ottawa and Torbay, Newfoundland her job was to train pilots, escort convoys, fly dignitaries and rescue downed pilots until stricken from military service in 1961.
 She was to serve another 43 years in civilian life protecting Canada from the devastation of forest fires as a water bomber.

 Retired from active work in 2004 she is one of approximately 15 airworthy PBY Catalina’s remaining in the world.
 In this age of supersonic jet fighters and space exploration it is a tribute that this 1943 PBY is still flying today.

 Since 1939, the PBY Catalina has served the world in some of its most unfavorable conditions and along the way, managed not just to live history, but create it.
 11024 stands today as a proud airworthy example of an era which helped define our country.

-We are proud to have flown the PBY Catalina in this historical time, and we’ve got our hearts set on preserving the rich history and service of this remarkable aircraft.
+We are proud to have flown the PBY Catalina in this historical time, and folks at The Catalina Preservation Society have their hearts set on preserving the rich history and service of this remarkable aircraft.